manuelbieh/react-book/ecosystem/state-management.md

 }
 ```

-Another piece of advice: by using ES2015+ object shorthand notation in a clever way, we can save even more lines of code by calling the imports by the same as the properties which they will represent in state:
+Another piece of advice: by using ES2015+ object shorthand notation in a clever way, we can save even more lines of code by calling the imports by the same name as the properties which they will represent in state:

 ```javascript
 import user from './store/user/reducer';